binaryage/chromex/readme.md

 leaving message loops, no?

 This cleanup is done under the hood because we are using Chromex wrappers here.
-Wrappers act as core.async channels but know how to gracefully disconnect on when channel is closed (or close channel when client disconnected).
+Wrappers act as core.async channels but know how to gracefully disconnect when channel is closed (or close channel when client disconnected).
 In case of client connections you get a `runtime.Port` wrapper automatically thanks to marshalling.
 In case of main event loop you created a wrapper explicitly by calling
 `make-chrome-event-channel`.